Warriors rally from 16 down to beat Jazz, get playoff spot

 TIP-INS

-Jazz: Conley scored 17 in the second half, hitting several big shots in the third quarter as the Warriors tried eating into Utah’s lead . … Gobert finished with 14 points and 19 rebounds. … Hassan Whiteside entered the game midway through the first quarter, his first action after missing the previous four games with a bone spur fracture in his right foot.
+Jazz: Conley scored 9 in the third quarter, which helped stem the tide for the Jazz as the Warriors tried eating into their lead. … Hassan Whiteside entered the game midway through the first quarter, his first action after missing the previous four games with a bone spur fracture in his right foot.

-Warriors: Though Stephen Curry is out for the rest of the regular season with a sprained foot, he cheered on his teammates from the sideline.
-The Warriors are 2-6 since his injury, and 4-10 overall this season when he doesn’t play. … Golden State committed 11 first-half turnovers that led to 17 Utah points. … Kerr said forward Andre Iguodala would sit out Sunday’s game at Sacramento in an effort to keep the veteran fresh for the playoffs. … The Oakland Tech High School girls basketball team, fresh off a Division III state championship, attended the game as guests of the Warriors and received an ovation during a first-quarter timeout.
+Warriors: Golden State committed 11 first-half turnovers that led to 17 Utah points. … Coach Steve Kerr said forward Andre Iguodala would sit out Sunday’s game at Sacramento in an effort to keep the veteran fresh for the playoffs. … The Oakland Tech High School girls basketball team, fresh off a Division III state championship, attended the game and received an ovation during a first-quarter timeout.

 UP NEXT